Diallo75012/langGraph_little_brain_rag_app_work_helper/README.md

 - [x] create prompts along the way and store those in the prompt file using naming `<name_of_function>_prompt`
 - [x] Read comment in `query_matching.py` to create those logics and functions and nodes and tools functions
 - [ ] create all mini tools
+- [ ] finish the user query graph until data is embedded or user get response if nothing to embed, therefore, introduce the caching layer
 - [ ] Find interesting storytelling for use case an interesting use case
 Docs: [LangGraph Doc Workflow Example](https://langchain-ai.github.io/langgraph/tutorials/rag/langgraph_self_rag_local/)